smallsco/mojave/README.md

 * Pin Tails
    * Makes snakes grow on every turn (like a Tron game).

-### Robosnake (2017 Redbrick Bounty Snake)
+### Robosnake (2017)
 * Recursion Depth
-	* How many turns Robosnake is allowed to predict ahead.
+	* How many turns Robo is allowed to predict ahead.
 Higher numbers make for a much tougher opponent, but will slow the game down.

-### Son of Robosnake (2018 Redbrick Bounty Snake)
+### Son of Robosnake (2018)
 * Recursion Depth
-	* How many turns Son of Robosnake is allowed to predict ahead.
+	* How many turns Robo is allowed to predict ahead.
 Higher numbers make for a much tougher opponent, but will slow the game down.
 * Hunger Threshold
-   * When Son of Robosnake's health dips to this value (or below) it will start looking for food.
+   * When Robo's health dips to this value (or below) it will start looking for food.
 * Low Food Threshold
+   * If the food on the game board is at this number or lower, Robo will use a less aggressive heuristic and prioritize food.

+### Robosnake Mk.
+III (2019)
+* Max Aggression Snakes
+	* The maximum number of snakes that can be on the board for Robo to be aggressive.
+If there are more than this many living snakes in play, Robo will become passive and only target food.
+* Recursion Depth
+	* How many turns Robo is allowed to predict ahead.
+Higher numbers make for a much tougher opponent, but will slow the game down.
+* Hunger Threshold
+   * When Robo's health dips to this value (or below) it will start looking for food.
+* Low Food Threshold
-   * If the food on the game board is at this number or lower, Son of Robosnake will use a less aggressive heuristic and prioritize food.
+   * If the food on the game board is at this number or lower, Robo will use a less aggressive heuristic and prioritize food.

 ### System
 * Log Level